 Merritt Island National Wildlife Refuge

 A few of the popular tour companies in the Siesta Key may get you a great view of manatees.
-However, never assume you’ll see them so it would be best to ask before booking your tour.
+However, never assume you’ll see them.
+It’s best to ask before booking your tour.

 If you’re visiting off season or you prefer not to get into the water, Mote Marine Aquarium is a great viewing manatee viewing option.

-Oh, and while you’re in Sarasota, if you’re into great seafood, drop into Walt’s Fish Market Restaurant and Tiki Bar at 4144 South Tamiami Trail in Sarasota to get the best Grouper sandwich EVER!!
+Oh, and while you’re in Sarasota, if you’re into great seafood, drop into Walt’s Fish Market Restaurant and Tiki Bar at on the Tamiami Trail in Sarasota to get the best Grouper sandwich EVER!!
 (Speaking from experience).